rfleury2/chrome-extension-bitcoin-example/README.md

 ```
 NOTE: I changed icon.png to img/icon.png to match my favored file structure (see below)

-There is an abundance of options to set through manifest.json.
-I won't go into these options, but [see the full documentation](https://developer.chrome.com/extensions/manifest) to learn more about each option.

-For this example, the browserAction->default_popup option loads a file called ```popup.html```.
-This popup.html file serves as the application's main view and is a standard web view in HTML.
-This means I can use it to load CSS files to style the popup, require external modules, and load the application's own logic (implemented in JavaScript).
-For the application's internal logic, I created a file ```popup.js``` (I'll show this shortly).
-I also created a directory /packages to load external code and /img to hold images.
+There are dozens of options to set - [see the full documentation](https://developer.chrome.com/extensions/manifest).
+For the bare bones example, the "browser_action"->"default_popup" option loads a file called ```popup.html```, which will be the home for all subsequent logic and styling.
+The popup.html file acts as any ordinary web html file, meaning I can load CSS files to style the popup, add JavaScript modules and the extension's own JavaScript logic.
+All the files are loaded through relative paths from the popup.html file, so you can create your own directory structure for your extension's files.
+I've decided to create a directory (/packages) to separate any external code from the application's own code.
 I downloaded [jQuery from Google](https://developers.google.com/speed/libraries/#jquery), and added the file to the /packages directory.
-I then added an image at ```img/icon.png``` and a file ```popup.css``` ([see on GitHub](https://github.com/rfleury2/chrome-extension-bitcoin-example/blob/master/popup.css)) for basic styling.
+I added an image at ```icon.png``` and a file ```popup.css``` for basic styling.
+See the [full version on GitHub](https://github.com/rfleury2/chrome-extension-bitcoin-example)

 Here's what the directory structure looks like:
 ```